peter-duongGHub/Expense-Tracker/README.md

 2. View Expenses
-3. Remove a Specific Expense from a list
+3. Remove a Specific Expense from a CSV File
-4. Total Expenses, Total based on Category and Subtraction of Expenses from User Inputted Budget
+4. Total Expenses, Total based on Category and Subtraction of Expenses from User Input Budget
 5. Return to Main Menu